Skip to content

 No. 26 Hunt for fossils and bones

 Search for clues to the life of animals and plants from the past.
-Fossil and bone hunting is mammoth family fun – and it's No. 26 of our ‘50 things to do before you’re 11¾’.
+Our guide contains dinosaur facts and reveals the best places to go fossil and bone hunting, one of our ‘50 things to do before you’re 11¾’.

 Blue tit on bird feeder, viewed from the bird hide at Acorn Bank, Cumbria